www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [ ] Ensure, that logs are present in application.
 * [ ] Provide application downloads.
 * [ ] Deploy application as server.
+* [ ] Support a school scheduling problem as a presentable example with a link to a preload.
 ## Tasks to be planned
 * [ ] User should be able to define part of the solution.
 ## Ideas